tolokoban/sliding-puzzle-slider/README.md

 ### Simple

 Could write the CSS code to get this result?
+You are not allowed to change the DOM.

 ![style-1.png](style-1.png)

 ### Transitions

 ### Advanced

 Could write the CSS code to get this result?
+You are not allowed to change the DOM.

 ![style-2.png](style-2.png)